tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

         Return Request.FillRequest()
     End Function
 ```<p style="text-indent: 30pt;">
-  This code is actually for a different project, but it&#8217;s what I had handy.
+  This code is actually for a different project, but it's what I had handy.
 All of the functions follow the same pattern as the ones you can see here.
 They take a custom Request object and return a custom Response object (both named after the method).
 Inside the method, they call the Request.FillRequest method.
 </p>

-### Where&#8217;s the beef?
+### Where's the beef?

 <p style="text-indent: 30pt;">
-  So let&#8217;s keep digging.
+  So let's keep digging.
 Here is the GetInit.vb file that contains the functionality for the GetInit method:
 </p>

 ```VB.Net